NautilusTrader

 Order rejection semantics

-State-changing writes (submit_order, modify_order, cancel_order) are sent once over the WebSocket Trading API and are not replayed.
+State-changing writes (submit_order, modify_order, cancel_order) are sent once over the WebSocket and are not replayed.
 The adapter keys terminal vs ambiguous handling off the WebSocket request outcome.
 It emits a terminal rejection event (OrderRejected, OrderModifyRejected, OrderCancelRejected) for definitive venue failures:

 • Signed-action rejections such as invalid params, insufficient margin, or unknown orders.